hund-studio/wp-ts-react/docs/README.md

 - [Advanced Custom Fields](https://www.advancedcustomfields.com/) (and its [Pro](https://www.advancedcustomfields.com/pro/) version): It can be used to implement additional Custom Fields on categories and post types.
 ACF fields will automatically be included in each page's data.
 - [Rank Math](https://rankmath.com/): with this plugin page SEO is automatically handled by wp-ts-react.

+## Help, Issues and Contribution

+There is no direct support line available.
+To request help or report issues please use the [GitHub Issues](https://github.com/hund-studio/wp-ts-react/issues) page.
+We will answer you as soon as possible.

+This tool is open to everybody's contribution, fork it, open a [pull request](https://github.com/hund-studio/wp-ts-react/pulls), or open an [issue](https://github.com/hund-studio/wp-ts-react/issues) to discuss improvements.

+Feel free to use all of Github's tools for [pull requests](https://github.com/hund-studio/wp-ts-react/pulls) and [error reporting](https://github.com/hund-studio/wp-ts-react/issues).